spierala/mini-rx-store/libs/signal-store/README.md

 ```

 ### Manage Component State with Feature Stores
 You can easily create Feature Stores which are bound to the component life-cycle.

 Simply create a Feature Store inside your component.

-This example uses the functional creation method `createFeatureStore` which creates a new Feature Store instance for us.
+This example uses the functional creation method `createFeatureStore` which creates a new Feature Store instance for us:

 ```ts
 @Component({